Health Services, B.A.

 What You’ll Learn

-- Use effective messaging when communicating about a current or emerging health care issue
+• Utilize effective written and oral communication when conveying a message about a current or emerging health care issue

-- Apply proven solutions to organizational and client issues
+• Apply evidence-based solution to organizational and client issues within the contemporary health care arena

-- Demonstrate leadership and critical thinking as evidenced by ethical and legal decision-making
+• Demonstrate critical thinking as evidenced by ethical and legal decision-making as a member of an inter-professional health care team

 Local Internships